 Amazing!
 I couldn’t believe it when I found out.
 It made such a difference to readership (and sales!).

 Where do you do your writing?

 Anywhere I can, though usually on my sofa.
 I have an office that I don’t really use very much except for storing my books.
-I’m also a big fan of writing on trains, because there are fewer distractions.
+I’m also a big fan of writing on trains because there are fewer distractions.

-Tell us about your new book, A Quiet Kind Of Thunder?
+Can you tell us about your new book, A Quiet Kind Of Thunder?

 It’s a quiet love story between a girl who doesn’t talk and a boy who can’t hear.
 Steffi has selective mutism and she meets Rhys, who is deaf, on their first day of sixth form.
 It’s about the relationship between the two of them and it explores communication, anxiety and first love.

 How different was it writing this than Beautiful Broken Things?
 Was it easier after writing your debut novel?

 It was very different because I knew I was writing something that was going to be published, which of course wasn’t the case with Beautiful Broken Things.
 I don’t know if it made it easier overall or harder, but it was certainly a different experience.